The first step to English language study in the United States is researching your options to find a program that best fits your needs.

 Courses range from a beginning level for those who have never studied English, to advanced courses for students who are preparing to enter a college or university in the United States.
 The typical curriculum is designed to improve your understanding and use of English in reading, writing, listening, and speaking.

 Some language programs focus exclusively on English for academic purposes.
-Other programs concentrate on preparation for examinations such as the Test of English as a Foreign Language (TOEFL), the International English Language Testing System (IELTS), the Michigan English Language Assessment Battery (MELAB) and the Pearson Test of English (PTE) Academic.
+Other programs concentrate on preparation for examinations such as the Test of English as a Foreign Language (TOEFL), the International English Language Testing System (IELTS), the Duolingo English Test, and the Pearson Test of English (PTE) Academic, among others.

 If you are accepted into an SEVP certified U.S. university or college degree program, it may not be necessary for you to find a separate IEP.
 In this case, your host institution will assess your English skills (either through a standard exam, such as those listed above or by using their own English language assessment) and offer English language courses to you if you need them before the start of the program.